-There are no wheelchair-accessible facilities or tracks at Finucane Island National Park.
+There are no wheelchair-accessible facilities at Finucane Island National Park.

-Finucane Island is a remote and undeveloped national park and visitors must be well prepared.
-For your safety, please:
+Finucane Island is a remote with no facilities, visitors must be well prepared for all emergencies.

 - remember to bring insect repellent and to wear protective clothing.

-Crocodiles are potentially dangerous.
+Crocodiles are a common occurrence in northern Queensland waterways and are potentially dangerous.
 Never take unnecessary risks in crocodile habitat.
 You are responsible for your own safety, so please follow these guidelines and be croc wise in croc country: